RSI compensation claim - Can I claim compensation for RSI?

-Danuta visited a doctor, who confirmed she was suffering from carpal tunnel syndrome.
+Laima visited a doctor, who confirmed she was suffering from carpal tunnel syndrome.

 About the factory

-Two shifts are in operation, an early shift and a late shift.
+There were two shifts, an early shift and a late shift.

-The company provides gloves and hats.
+The company provided gloves and hats.

-Upon each pole a chicken is impaled.
+On each pole, a chicken was impaled.

 - Left wing